-The final responsibility of the Publications sub-committee is to produce a Results Book for the Championships.
-The Results Book must include all results including trophy and certificate winners, and the individual event performances and points for multi-events.
+The final responsibility of the Publications Sub-Committee is to produce a Results Booklet for the Championships.
+The Results Booklet must include all results including trophy and certificate winners, and the individual event performances and points for combined events.
 Statistics for the Championships would be a useful addition.

-Finance sub-committee
+Finance sub-Committee

-The Finance sub-committee (or Treasurer) is responsible for producing the Budget and setting the registration fee well before the send out of registration forms.
-OMA receives an administration fee - currently \$20 per athlete.
+The Finance Subcommittee (or Treasurer) is responsible for producing the Budget and setting the registration fee well before the send out of registration forms.
+OMA receives an administration fee.
 All sub-committees need to develop budgets for their areas of responsibility for presentation to the Finance sub-committee.
-In particular the Technical and Equipment sub-committee would need to establish what additional equipment may be required.
+The Technical and Equipment Sub-Committee would need to establish what additional equipment may be required.

-It is the responsibility of the LOC to secure Public Liability Insurance of Aus\$20 million (or equivalent).
+It is the responsibility of the LOC to secure Public Liability Insurance of AUD\$20 million (or equivalent).
 Athletes are not covered for personal accident insurance unless they contribute to such a scheme via their Masters Club.
-The LOC should ensure that all personnel employed as contractors (e.g. massage, photography etc.) also carry Public Liability Insurance.
+The LOC should ensure that all personnel employed as contractors (e.g., massage, photography etc.) also carry Public Liability Insurance.

-Media and Public Relations Sub-committee
+Media and Public Relations Sub-Committee

-Media and Public Relations activities should be undertaken with a view to maximizing coverage for the event and to highlight sponsors contributions.
-This should include TV, radio and newspaper advertisements, articles and interviews as well as possibly holding special publicity events as "launch" activities.
+Media and Public Relations activities should be undertaken with a view to maximising coverage for the event and to highlight sponsors contributions.
+This should include TV, radio and newspaper advertisements, articles and interviews as well as possibly holding special publicity events such as 'launch' activities.
+The OMA website, Facebook and Instagram sites should have information about the event.

 A brief may be prepared covering outstanding athletes who will be competing at the Championships prior to the start of competition.
-Once the Championships have begun a brief should be given to the announcer to highlight record attempts, outstanding athletes in the process of competing and other relevant information.
+Once the Championships have begun a brief should be given to the Announcer to highlight record attempts, outstanding athletes in the process of competing and other relevant information.